overshard/timelite/README.md

 ## Docker

 For running everything via docker on both development and production.
 Have docker and docker-compose installed.
-You may have to append `sudo` to this commands depending on your system.
+You may have to append `sudo` to these commands depending on your system.

 ### Development